Ozark IntelligenceOZARKINTELLIGENCE

 Springfield’s Manufacturing Landscape

 Springfield sits in a manufacturing corridor stretching along I-44 from Joplin to Lebanon.
 The mix is diverse: job shops doing custom metal fabrication, food and beverage processors, automotive component suppliers, electronics manufacturers, and defense subcontractors.
-Each has different AI use cases and different compliance requirements.
+The expansion side keeps showing up in the local news: Press Room Equipment broke ground on a $6.5M expansion in 2025; John Deere Reman added 130 jobs the year before; smaller shops across the industrial park keep adding capacity.[2]

-What they share is a labor challenge — 2.1 million unfilled manufacturing jobs nationally — and a growing realization that automation isn't about replacing workers.
+What they share is a labor challenge: KY3 has been covering the “hiring signs on every corner of the industrial park” story for three years running.[2]
+Companies are competing with sign-on bonuses, referral bonuses, and rising wages, and still struggling.
+AI isn't about replacing workers.
 It's about making the workers you have more effective.
 As one manufacturer told us: “I don't need fewer people.
 I need my people doing fewer things that don't require their skills.”

 See What AI Can Do for Your Shop